CopenhagenCityArchives/KildeviserSearchSDK/readme.md

 Here's an example for collection id 2 and div with id 'example':
 `KildeViserSearchSDK.init(2, 'example');`

+Note: To get scrollable drop downs, set the styling of the drop down menu to a max height:
+`
+.dropdown-menu {
+  max-height: 150px;
+  overflow-y: auto;
+}
+`

 ##Required libraries
 The SDK is based on [Mithril.js](https://lhorie.github.io/mithril/) and Twitter Bootstrap 3.
 The Typeahead is based on the Bootstrap Typeahead in a slightly modified version, which can be found [here] (http://blog.redtigersoftware.com/2013/04/twitter-bootstrap-typeahead-show-all-on.html).